ehrbase/documentation/source/06_fhir_bridge/ManualMappingInstruction.rst

     git commit -m "YOUR MESSAGE"
     git push

-* Start a pull-request https://github.com/ehrbase/fhir-bridge/branches  and assign a reviewer
+* Start a pull-request https://github.com/ehrbase/fhir-bridge/branches, assign a reviewer and coordinate a review call if needed